Information recorded in an education, health and care plan (EHCP)

 On the 20th week of the EHCP process, you will receive the final EHCP as agreed by the SEND panel.
 The education setting your child will be attending will be named at this point.

 There is an opportunity to make changes to the draft EHCP by liaising with the allocated caseworker from the EHCP Co-ordination team.

 You have the legal right to appeal under specific circumstances.

 Read our article on how to appeal and mediation.

 Supportive Parents provide the information, advice and support service (SENDIASS) for children, young people and families in South Gloucestershire.

-Contact a national charity who support families who have children with disabilities details about the EHCP process on their website.
+Contact, a national charity who support families who have children with disabilities have details about the EHCP process on their website.